Reyes1921/notas/terminal/comandos-window.md

 `taskschd.msc` abrir programador de tareas y ver Task Scheduler Library > Microsoft > Windows and check if Command Prompt is there.

 `chkdsk + (letter)` CHKDSK (Check Disk) is the first Windows diagnostic tool you should try if your PC starts acting strangely.

 https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/ MORE INFO

-`devoce manager - administrador de dispositivos`
+`devmgmt.msc - administrador de dispositivos`

 `msconfig` Configuracion del sistemas

 `netstat -ano | findstr :3000` Run the netstat command

 `tasklist | findstr 1234` Identify the process using the port.